swagkarna/Tiktok-Phishing-/README.md

-# Tiktok-Phishing-
+# Tiktok-Phishing
-Tiktok fake followers generators phishing script
+Tiktok fake followers phishing script
 Host this file on any webhosting like 000webhosting for free hosting